jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 >CDC _tests_ interactions between components in isolation using [_Test Doubles_](https://jhumelsine.github.io/2024/07/02/test-doubles.html) that conform to a shared understanding documented in a "contract".
 Contracts are agreed between consumer and provider, and are regularly verified against a real instance of the provider component.
 This effectively partitions a larger system into smaller pieces that can be tested individually in isolation of each other, leading to simpler, fast and stable tests that also give confidence to release.

 # CDC Testing in a Nutshell
-With CDC Testing, the Consumer provides tests that specify the contract behaviors they expect.
-The Producer doesn’t release their code until the consumer-provided tests pass.
+With CDC Testing, the Consumer provides tests that specify the Contract behaviors they expect.
+The Producer doesn’t release their code until the Consumer-provided tests pass.

-It’s still the responsibility of the Consumer to ensure that their Test Doubles emulate the contract, but now the Consumer has the reassurance that the Provider honors their interpretation of the contract.
+It’s still the responsibility of the Consumer to ensure that their Test Doubles emulate the Contract, but now the Consumer has the reassurance that the Provider honors their interpretation of the Contract.

 ## The Contract is Core
 Contracts are [Stable/Fixed Elements](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#stable-or-fixed-design-elements) within a design where they form [Natural Boundaries](https://jhumelsine.github.io/2024/05/28/design-process.html#natural-boundaries) among other software elements.
 Contracts define [Seams](https://jhumelsine.github.io/2025/03/24/legacy-code.html#seams) that allow us to decouple a design into chunks of cohesive elements.
-This facilitates parallel development among different developers or teams who can also test their code without being tightly coupled to the implementations provided by the other teams.
+This facilitates parallel development among different developers or teams who can test their code without being tightly coupled to the implementations provided by the other teams.

-Decoupled testing is supported by [injecting](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) Test Doubles within a test to resolve contract dependencies rather than depending upon the production implementation.
+Decoupled testing is supported by [injecting](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) Test Doubles within a test to resolve Contract dependencies rather than depending upon the production implementation.

 ### The Basic Contract Pattern
-Let’s consider this simple pattern where __Consumer Business Logic__ delegates __Contract__ which is implemented by the __Provider Contract Implementation__.
+Let’s consider this simple pattern where __Consumer Business Logic__ delegates to the __Contract__, which is implemented by the __Provider Contract Implementation__.
 This pattern repeats in almost every design.

 <img src="/assets/CDCTesting1.png" alt="Basic Design" width = "40%" align="center" style="padding-right: 35px;">

 All arrows, indicating the flow of [dependency and knowledge](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#implications), point toward the __Contract__.
-Both implementations depend upon __Contract__ but in different contexts, delegation vs implementation.
+Both implementations depend upon __Contract__ but in different contexts: delegation vs implementation.

 The __Contract__ is a Natural Barrier between __Consumer Business Logic__ and __Provider Contract Implementation__.
 They do not know about nor depend upon each other.
 The __Contract__ is a Seam allowing the design and implementation of each to proceed independently by different developers or teams.
 Their only implicit dependency is the shared __Contract__.

 The diagram doesn’t indicate how the __Consumer Business Logic__ obtains a reference to the __Provider Contract Implementation__.
 I prefer a [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer) that creates a __Provider Contract Implementation__ and [injects](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) its reference into the __Consumer Business Logic__.
-The Configurer is a bit ouf of scope for this topic, but I will include it in a subsequent diagram.
+The Configurer is out of scope for this topic, but I will include it in a subsequent diagram.

 ### Consumer View
 The Consumer’s known world looks like this: